It’s The Tennessee Mafia Jug Band Lite. It’s less of what’s bad for you, but all of the fun. It’s old-time slapstick entertainment with a capital ‘N’!

 The Tennessee Mafia Jug Band

 With ‘roots like wisdom teeth’, The Tennessee Mafia Jug Band do entertainment in the old-time mould like no other overall-clad outfit can.
 Brought to national prominence thanks to regular performances on Marty Stuart’s RFD-TV show, these polished entertainers have toured extensively, both nationally and internationally, and have graced the stage of the Grand Ole Opry, Washington, D.C.’s Kennedy Center, and Nashville’s Station Inn & Ryman Auditorium.
-And they are no strangers to Ireland either, with visits stretching back to the days of the much-missed Johnny Keenan Banjo Festival in Longford (they most recently entertained here in 2016).
+And they are no strangers to Ireland either, with visits stretching back to the days of the much-missed Johnny Keenan Banjo Festival in Longford – their first visit to Ireland to perform collectively as The Jug Band was for the 2006 festival (Leroy & George were back again in 2009; Leroy was last here as a solo artist in 2011; George was here with his own band in both 2010 & 2012; & the Jug Band last entertained here to mostly sell-out crowds in late 2016).
 Recipients of the 2017 Blue Blaze Award at the 46th annual Smithville Fiddler’s Jamboree & Crafts Festival, given to musicians who actively cultivate a love of bluegrass music, this is a gallimaufry of accomplished musicians who just like to have fun as they brighten up the stage with an array of rib-tickling old-time tunes and a smattering of string acrobatics and general tomfoolery.

 Meet The Tennessee Mafia Jug Band and their penchant for old-time tradition & all things good fun.